 They also include a detailed overview of our governance and risk management processes, a dedicated responsible investment report, and a list of the external managers and custodians we used during the year.
 Annual Reports cover the year ended 30 June and are usually published the following October.

 As part of our commitment to best practice disclosure we index our reports against the Global Reporting Initiative criteria.

-We welcome stakeholder feedback on our reports, it can be sent to [email protected]
+We welcome feedback on our reports, send it to [email protected]

 I am pleased to present the Guardians’ Annual Report for the 2020/21 financial year.